jarmokivekas/tuamk-thesis/doc/main.md

 achieve more granular frequency resolution with the same amount of computation.

 Increasing the number of bins in an FFT increases the amount of computation required.
-It's possible to save the raw I/Q samples to disk, and compute the large FFTs in a post-processing step where real-time computation is not required.
+It is possible to save the raw I/Q samples to disk, and compute the large FFTs in a post-processing step where real-time computation is not required.
 In this case, a likely bottleneck will be storage space.
-The lowest sample rate supported by `uhd_rx_cfile` is approximately 0.2 MPSP, which will produce close to 0.8 MB of data per second when using 16-bit sample.
-100 MB data per second is produced at the maximum sample rate 25 MSPS.
+The lowest sample rate supported by `uhd_rx_cfile` is approximately 0.2 MPSP, which will produce close to 0.8 MB of data per second when using 16-bit samples.
+The maximum sample rate 25 MSPS produces 100 MB data per second.

 GNURadio and Baudline\cite{baudline-software} both require the FFT sizes to be powers of two ($2^n$), due to the algorithms used.

-Major factors limiting sample rate are the maximum rate of the SRD peripheral's ADC, maximum throughout available for transferring samples the host PC, and the computational load that has to occur in real-time on the host PC.
+Major factors limiting sample rate are the rate of the SRD peripheral's ADC, throughout available for transferring samples the host PC, and the computational load that has to occur in real-time on the host PC.

 ### Frequency Resolution Measurement